Board of Directors

 Ellen K. Ramsey

-Ellen K. Ramsey is a partner of Ramsey Petroleum LP and civic volunteer.
-She currently serves as a board member for the Midland Chamber of Commerce, Midland Memorial Hospital, City of Midland Hotel/Motel Tax, Midland County Republican Party, and Midland Inspires.
-She serves on the Center’s “Center Stage” and Fair Havens “Gingerbread Haven” event committees and is a Junior League of Midland Sustainer.
-She was the 2018 recipient of the “Ibby” award for service in her community.
-She previously served as a board member for the Midland County Public Library Foundation, George W. Bush Childhood Home, Pink the Basin, and I-20 Wildlife Preserve and is a former district director for State Senator Kel Seliger.
-She attended Baylor University and earned a BA in sociology from The University of Texas Permian Basin.
-She and her husband, Midland County Commissioner Scott Ramsey, have two children, Rachel and Tucker.
+Ellen K. Ramsey is executive director of the Permian Road Safety Coalition, partner of Ramsey Petroleum LP, and a civic volunteer.
+She is a 2016 gubernatorial appointee to the Humanities Texas board and was reappointed in 2023 and 2024; she serves as chair of the Public Programs Committee and is a member of the Grants Committee.
+She also serves on the boards of the Midland Chamber of Commerce and Midland Memorial Hospital and is a Junior League of Midland Sustainer and PTA lifetime member.
+Ellen was featured in the 2017 Midland Reporter-Telegram "52 Faces," 2018 recipient of the Centers for Children and Families "Ibby" award, and 2022 recipient of the Rosalind Redfern Library Benefactor Award, all of which are recognitions for community service.
+She has previously served on the boards of the Midland County Public Library Foundation, Midland Habitat, the George W. Bush Childhood Home, Pink the Basin, the Midland County Republican Party, the I-20 Wildlife Preserve, the City of Midland Hotel/Motel Tax, and 2023–24 Women for Nikki Haley state chair team.
+She was community relations director for Norfleet Strategies and district director for State Senator Kel Seliger.
+Ramsey attended Baylor University and earned a BA in sociology from The University of Texas Permian Basin.
+She and her husband, Midland County Commissioner Scott Ramsey, have two children and one son-in-law.

 Todd Romero